L-Clem/MiniPy/README.md

 # MiniPy
-Public repository with standalone little programs.
+Public repository with standalone little programs of mine.

 1. [Insta.py](./Insta.py) - Instagram post pics and vids downloader for iOS and Pythonista 3.